hashicorp/consul/website/source/api/session.html.md

 # Session HTTP Endpoint

-The `/session` endpoints create, destroy, and query sessions in Cosul.
+The `/session` endpoints create, destroy, and query sessions in Consul.

 ## Create Session